cpldcpu/tinytapeout_mcpu5/README.md

 ## Design after placement and routing

 The total cell count after synthesis is 489.
-Adding any additional features did not allow to complete the routing pass.
+Adding any additional features did not allow to complete the routing pass.The summary and floorplan below shows the synthesis result for 115x115µm² area, however the design fits perfectly into 100x100µm² as well.

 ![grafik](https://user-images.githubusercontent.com/4086406/188730917-91d6c818-d903-449f-bae3-42abefd206a6.png)

 ![grafik](https://user-images.githubusercontent.com/4086406/188715948-98719648-8b37-4218-b3ca-6674cf783abc.png)

+## Summary

+Zinnia (MCPU5) is a successful 8 bit processor implementation considering the TinyTapeout contraints.
+Both fibanacci and prime search algorithms were successfully ported and run in the testbench.

+In hindsight, two design decisions in the instruction set architecture seem limiting:

+- NEG not setting any flag.
+This is a missed opportunity to simplify test for zero.
+- Relative branch range of sIMM4 is too short to be useful.
+Instead a more efficient implementation for long jmps is required, for example based on sideloading register.

 ## Original TinyTapeout Readme
 -----